Near-horizon polarized images of a rotating hairy Horndeski black hole: Observed polarization near the horizon of a rotating hairy Horndeski black hole

 Since the geometry of a rotating hairy Horndeski black hole (\ref{h7}) belongs to a family of Petrov Type $D$ spacetimes, the Penrose-Walker quantity $\kappa$ \cite{Walker:1970un, Chandrasekhar:1985kt}

 is conversed along null geodesics. $l_{\mu}$, $n_{\mu}$, $m_{\mu}$ and $\bar{m}_{\mu}$ are vectors in the null basis $(l,n,m,\bar{m})$.
-With the four-moment of photon $p^{\mu}$ and the polarization vector $f^{\mu}$, the Penrose-Walker constant in the rotating hairy Horndeski black hole spacetime (\ref{h7}) can be expressed as
+With the four-momentum of the photon $p^{\mu}$ and the polarization vector $f^{\mu}$, the Penrose-Walker constant in the rotating hairy Horndeski black hole spacetime (\ref{h7}) can be expressed as